FlexibleLearningConference/assignment-one-pawaitemadisoncollege/README.md

 # GitHub Education Assignment 1

-Example assignment created for the GitHub in the Classroom talk.

-Here is how you can get started with GitHub for Education.
+Example assignment created for the *GitHub in the Classroom* talk which you can use as a "Getting Started" guide for GitHub for Education.

 - [ ] Set up a github account.
 You probably already did that if you are here, but if not, follow the steps [here]( https://help.github.com/categories/setup/) to sign up.